porco-rosso-j/zk-ecdsAA/README.md

 ## Overview

-AnonAA is an ERC4337 wallet that implements useful privacy-preserving features, such as private ownership, private social recovery, and private ownership transfer.
+AnonAA is an Account Abstractionn (ERC4337/zkSync AA) wallet that implements useful privacy-preserving features, such as private ownership, private social recovery, and private ownership transfer.
 These are enabled by ZKP with Noir.

 ## Feature break-down

 ### Private Ownership

-While owner addresses are conventionally publicly stored in a smart contract wallet in which the address is used for signature verification, zkECDSAA only stores encrypted addresses which helps the owner hide the ownership of the account.
+While owner addresses are conventionally publicly stored in a smart contract wallet in which the address is used for signature verification, AnonAA only stores encrypted addresses which helps the owner hide the ownership of the account.
 The signature verification occurs in a way that verifies the zk-proof provided by the transaction sender.

 Hence, as long as the owner manages the account without making the links to his/her other addresses on-chain, nobody can guess/know who controls the smart contract wallet.